optroodt/artic-download/README.md

 pip install -r requirements.txt
 ```

-Find an image you like from the [Art Institure Chicago](https://www.artic.edu/collection) and download it!
+Find an image you like from the [Art Institute Chicago](https://www.artic.edu/collection) and download it!

 ```commandline
 python download "https://www.artic.edu/artworks/111628/nighthawks"